danjac/radiofeed-app/README.md

 If your system uses an older version of Python, consider using [pyenv](https://github.com/pyenv/pyenv).

-For ease of local development a [Podman](https://podman.io/) configuration file is provided which includes Docker images:
+For ease of local development a `docker-compose` file is provided which includes Docker images:

 * PostgreSQL
 * Redis